XiaHaoKU/xiahao.github.io/index.md

 ## Research Interests
-- **Manifold Learning:** The impacts of conservation/development initiatives on ecosystem services and human well-being
+- **Assessment of conservation interventions:** The impacts of conservation/development initiatives on ecosystem services and human well-being
-- **Machine Learning:** Spatial prioritization in systematic conservation planning
+- **Spatial planning:** Spatial prioritization in systematic conservation planning
-- **Functional Data Analysis:** Social-ecological consequences of land use/land cover change
+- **Land use/land cover:** Social-ecological consequences of land use/land cover change

 ## Awards